arcadeangel/coinop4charity/docs/staff-coding/game-making-curriculum.md

 A session failed if one kid has a perfect engine and twelve kids have a blank editor.

-High scores, certificates, and LIVE slots are bonuses.
+High scores, certificates, and the rest are bonuses.
 The floor is a playable link and a sentence of how-to-play.

 ---